sdslabs/beast/docs/Contribution.md

 Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes" The body should include the motivation for the change, contrast this with previous behavior and testing steps.

+## Maintenance

+### Opening an Issue

+- Bug - Link the exact line where you found the bug or a way to reproduce the bug
+- Crash Bug - Provide the stack trace at the point where the crash happens
+- Convention Violation - Nomenclature inconsistency, class design inconsistency, unnecessary includes in headers
+- Maintenance - Issues related to maintenance practices
+- Proposal - State at least these 3 exact things in your proposal: Usage of feature, frequency of usage, and which part of codebase it goes in (helps in reviewing)

+### Opening a PR

+- 1 PR solves 1 issue (Not true in initial steps of any system but this will be valid eventually)
+- Github will tag the exact directories where you have made a change.
+Verify those
+- PRs should be reviewed in PR meetings only